myselfswastikmishra/TechTribe-final/README.md

 -   **Tailwind CSS:** Get familiar with the utility-first approach.
 The official documentation has excellent interactive tutorials.
 You don't need to memorize classes, just understand the concept.
 -   **ShadCN/UI:** Read the "Introduction" and "Theming" sections of the documentation.
 Understand that you can directly modify the component files in `src/components/ui/`.

-### 4. Forms & AI
+### 4. Forms & Backend Logic
 -   **React Hook Form & Zod:** Review the "Get Started" guides for both libraries.
 See how they work together in `ContactForm.tsx` or `ChapterApplicationForm.tsx` to manage state and validate data.
+-   **Discord Webhooks:** The logic for sending the contact form data is in `src/app/contact/actions.ts`.
+It uses the native `fetch` API to send a formatted message to your Discord server.
--   **Genkit & Resend:** The `src/ai/flows` directory contains the backend logic.
-Read the code in `send-message-flow.ts` to see how it receives data from the frontend, uses a prompt to format an email with Gemini, and then uses Resend to send the actual email.
+-   **Genkit:** The `src/ai/flows` directory contains the backend logic for the chapter application.
+Read the code in `chapter-application-flow.ts` to see how it receives data from the frontend and logs it.

 ---